1973–2015 · Founder of Debian; namesake of "Deb-ian" (with wife Debra)

 Also known as: Murdock

-Ian Murdock founded the Debian Project in August 1993 as a reaction to what he saw as the declining quality of existing Linux distributions.
-He combined his wife Debra's name with his own to coin "Debian".
-The project's distinguishing ideas — a social contract, free-software guidelines (the DFSG, precursor of the Open Source Definition), democratic governance, and the .deb package format with reproducible builds from source — shaped every subsequent community distribution.
+Ian Murdock founded the Debian Project in August 1993, combining his wife Debra's name with his own.
+Debian's social contract, free-software guidelines, democratic governance, and .deb package format shaped every subsequent community Linux distribution.

-Debian became the base for Ubuntu (2004), Linux Mint, Raspberry Pi OS, Tails, and countless derivatives.
-At any moment roughly half of the world's Linux installations trace to Debian through one of those descendants.
+Debian is the base for Ubuntu, Linux Mint, Raspberry Pi OS, and many others.
+Roughly half of all Linux installations trace to Debian through a derivative.

 Related people: Linus Torvalds, Mark Shuttleworth